cpcwood/dinorun-cpcwood/README.md

 #### Server Configuration

 The application uses Ruby on Rails default application server: Puma.
 The configuration for the puma server are in ```config/puma.rb```.
-The server is currently setup to listen for packets on the local unix socket ```shared/sockets/puma.sock```, to change the server to listen on a localhost port, comment the unix socket line and uncomment the local server port line to host on `http://localhost:3000/`.
+The server is currently setup to listen for requests on the local unix socket ```shared/sockets/puma.sock```, to change the server to listen on a localhost port, comment the unix socket line and uncomment the local server port line to host on `http://localhost:3000/`.

 #### How to run